superthesis

 Thesis · the case for

-Headline CPI at 4.2% — the highest reading since April 2023 — combined with a dot-plot median shift to 3.8% and four untouched FOMC meetings preserves a real path to at least one hike.
-CME FedWatch prices a 60.7% probability of an October move, and 17 of 18 officials have already ruled out cuts, narrowing the live debate to hold-versus-hike.
+Headline CPI at 4.2% — the highest since April 2023 — and core at 2.9% give the committee a defensible rationale to act; the dot plot median has already shifted to 3.8%, and 17 of 18 officials have ruled out cuts, narrowing the live debate to hold-versus-hike across four remaining 2026 meetings.

 Antithesis · the case against

-Chair Warsh stated at the June 17 press conference that supply-shock inflation 'generally should be looked through when formulating policy,' and he declined to submit his own dot-plot forecast — a direct, on-the-record signal that the policy trigger the hawks need has not yet been met.
-Real wages are running at -0.8%, providing an organic demand brake that reduces the case for Fed intervention.
+Chair Warsh stated on the record that supply-shock inflation 'generally should be looked through when formulating policy,' declined to submit his own dot-plot forecast, and has presided over four consecutive unanimous holds; with real wages already negative at -0.8%, the committee has an organic demand brake that reduces the pressure to tighten.

 Synthesis · the calibrated reading